Apolo Dantés: Semi-retirement and booker (since 2006)

 By the middle-2000s Apolo Dantés was more active as a wrestling trainer and match-maker at CMLL's Arena Coliseo in his native Guadalajara, Jalisco.
 For the next couple of years he booked matches for the weekly shows, as well as training various trainees for CMLL.
 In mid-2009 Dantés was fired from his position at Arena Coliseo and replaced by Rubén Soria.
 Following his dismissal from Arena Coliseo Dantés formed his own wrestling school and promotion called "Dantés' Lucha Factory", based in Guadalajara, Jalisco.
 Apolo Dantés owned and operated the Dantés Lucha Factory from 2009 until 2011, at which point his brother César took ownership the company, as Apolo replaced Soria to become the CMLL Guadalajara booker once more when Soria retired.
 By 2015 Dantés was once again replaced as the booker for CMLL.
-Since Dantés began working more behind the scenes he has only wrestled on a very limited schedule, with records of one match in 2010, 2011, and 2017.
+Since Dantés began working more behind the scenes he has only wrestled on a very limited schedule, with records of one match in 2011, 2013 & 2016, with his last known matches being a short spurt in early 2017.